9 Reasons Your Aloe Vera is Drooping and Falling Over

 Not Enough Sunlight

-While Aloe vera is considered a hardy houseplant, they don’t do well without bright, indirect sunlight.
-Aloes are innately desert plants, so instinctively they require bright light, and will actively seek it should they not receive enough.
+While Aloe vera is a hardy houseplant, it doesn’t thrive without at least bright, indirect sunlight.
+As desert plants, aloes require ample light and will actively seek it if they don’t get enough.

 Root Rot

-Let’s face it.
-Root rot is not good.
-Overwatering is the main cause of root rot in aloe plants.
-Roots need air pockets around them.
-If they are constantly submerged in water, the root tissues begin to disintegrate and decompose.
+Overwatering is the leading cause of root rot in drooping aloe plants.
+Roots need air pockets around them to stay healthy.
+When constantly submerged in water, the root tissues begin to break down and decompose.

 Final Thoughts

-Although unsightly, a drooping Aloe vera plant or a plant that falls over isn’t necessarily a major problem.
-Most of the time, it’s just one of the ways your plant is telling you “Hey!
-I need some help!”.
-Listen to your plant!
-Now that you are familiar with the most common reasons for the limp appearance or constant tipping, you can properly care for your aloe plant and address any potential issues you may see!
+Although unsightly, a drooping Aloe vera plant or one that falls over isn’t always a serious issue.
+Most of the time, it’s your plant’s way of saying, “Hey!
+I need some help!”
+Pay attention to the signals your aloe is giving you.
+Now that you’re familiar with the most common reasons for its limp appearance, you’ll be better equipped to address its needs and help it thrive.